jquanC/TencentOpenSourceRb/task3/SM2KeyPairBC/task3_report/task3_report.md

 ### Security

 The security is based the Elliptic Curve Discrete Logarithmic Problem.
 This is because adding points on two elliptic curves will result in another point on the curve. **Intuitively, Its position is not directly related to the first two points.
-When n is large, the final point Q appears to appear anywhere.**
+When n is large, the final point Q seems to appear anywhere.**

 When the attacker has Q and P and wants to calculate the private key n, he can basically only try all possible n to complete.
 This is computationally infeasible.